 Rated 4/5 (based on 432 reviews )

 Jan - Dec

 The garden of Lalbagh in Bangalore features rare plants of French, Persian, and Afghani origins.
-India’s largest and myriad collection of over 1000 species of tropical plants are housed in Lalbagh Garden in Bangalore.
+India’s largest and myriad collection of over 1000 species of tropical plants is housed in Lalbagh Garden in Bangalore.
 No wonder, this garden has been crowned with the status of a Government Botanical Garden.
-‘Bangalore ka Lal Bagh’ is not only rich in flora but also houses a number of birds such as Myna, Parakeets, Crows, Brahminy Kite, Pond Heron, Common Egret and Purple Moor Hen.
-Boating and lake are added attractions of this garden.
+‘Bangalore ka Lalbagh’ is not only rich in flora but also houses a number of birds such as Myna, Parakeets, Crows, Brahminy Kite, Pond Heron, Common Egret and Purple Moor Hen.
+Boating and lake are other attractions of this garden.

-Lal Bagh flower shows that are held twice a year also attract tourists to this garden.
-These two occasions when flower shows are organized are the Indian National Festivals - Republic Day and Independence Day.
+Lalbagh flower shows that held twice a year also attract tourists to this garden.
+The two occasions when flower shows are organized are the Indian National Festivals - Republic Day and Independence Day.
 These shows attract footfall from all over the world.